xhfmvls/Sequel-PHP-Injection/README.md

 The vulnerability lies within the direct concatenation of user-provided input (name) into the SQL query string without proper validation or parameterization.
 The vulnerability is located in the app folder in files with a .php extension.

-Submissions for this challenge must comprise solely of the amended code, confined within the items.php file.
+Submissions for this challenge must comprise solely of the amended code, confined within the .php file.
 To find hints or clues on fixing the vulnerability, refer to the Resource section below (Prevention against SQL Injection in PHP).

 ## Requirements